ArunimGuchait/BrainHack-School-2023-Project/README.md

 **dMRI Analysis in Python**
 > White matter connectivity will be explored using tractography methods implemented in Python-based tools such as Dipy and Nilearn.

-## Data and Tools to Use

-Project deliverables

 ![BrainHack School logo](Images/images.jfif)
 ![NCU logo](Images/images.png)